The Good and the Bad of Journaling

 What core hurts might they be experiencing or avoiding (unimportant, guilty, devalued, powerless, inadequate, or unlovable)?

 Are you being as humane and compassionate as you want to be?
-Write a few sentences considering each of the following:

 Do you think the other people involved in your description are more frail than cruel or evil?

 Journaling is designed as a self-help technique.
 But many people have asked how to arrange for Dr. Stosny to personally review and comment by email on their journal entries.
-He has agreed to offer that consultation for the same discount rate as his telephone consultations, $250 per 50-minute session.
+He has agreed to offer that consultation for the same discount rate as his email and telephone consultations, $250 per 50-minute session.